bunny-madiwal/intercollege-gaming-fest-website/README.md

 # intercollege-gaming-fest-website
-Developed an attractive Inter-College Gaming Fest Website that allows organizers to add or remove games and track student participation.
-The website includes a demo QR scanner feature for participant verification and provides a professional gaming-style user interface.
-Built using HTML, CSS, and Python.
+Developed a dynamic Inter-College Gaming Fest Management Platform using PHP and MySQL to simplify tournament organization without manual paperwork.
+The system enables organizers to create events, manage participants, track scores, maintain leaderboards, and handle registrations through a centralized dashboard with QR-based entry support.